Gustavrohss/EverythingIsWrong/User Feedback/README.md

 ## Second Session
 Positive remarks:
--<b>Styling was appreciated.</b>
+- <b>Styling was appreciated.</b>
--<b>Feedback for users was welcomed.
+- <b>Feedback for users was welcomed.
 Especially on loading screen, welcoming logged in users and see scores and correct answers during the game.</b>
--<b>Users experienced joy and superiority of performing better than their peers during the game </b>
+- <b>Users experienced joy and superiority of performing better than their peers during the game </b>

 Constructive feedback on:
 - <b>On the phone, the hover function activates on previously clicked elements showing them as "hovered".</b>